How Weekly10 check-in tools for feedback and visibility can help employee wellbeing

 Why does employee feedback and visibility improve wellbeing?

 Our tools empower both employees and their managers to build good habits around sharing feedback.
-The little-and-often approach of the check-in makes giving and receiving feedback super simple.
+The light touch approach of the check-in makes giving and getting feedback super simple.

 Feedback is really important, especially when it’s open and honest.
 Studies show that a good line of communication between managers and employees has a significant impact on wellbeing.

 Getting employees into a habit of sharing feedback about their work and experiences helps them to get more comfortable talking about previously off-limits topics.
-With the stigma surrounding mental wellbeing specifically, encouraging your people to share is critical to their and your success.
+With the stigma around mental health specifically, encouraging your people to share is critical to their and your success.

 By getting into the habit of sharing feedback – positive and negative – employees will ask for help sooner before potential issues escalate.